 1. Etiologic agent: Varicella-zoster virus (VZV), which enters the upper respiratory tract and/or conjunctiva and spreads to the reticuloendothelial system where it replicates, thus leading to viremia.
 VZV infects the epidermal and mucosal cells (as well as many other organs and tissues) and remains latent in dorsal root ganglia.
 After many years, a latent VZV may reactivate, resulting in herpes zoster (shingles).

 2. Reservoir and transmission: Humans are the only reservoir for VZV.
 The source of infection is a patient with varicella or herpes zoster.
-Patients with varicella transmit the virus very effectively via the airborne route, droplets, and direct contact; secondary attack rates approach 90%, and in temperate countries prior to universal immunization infection was ubiquitous in childhood.
-Secondary attack rates are often much lower in immunized individuals who develop varicella (“breakthrough varicella”) and have fewer lesions.
+Patients with varicella transmit the virus very effectively via the airborne route, droplets, and direct contact; secondary attack rates approach 90%, and in temperate countries, prior to universal immunization, the infection was ubiquitous in childhood.
+Immunized individuals who develop varicella (“breakthrough varicella”) tend to have fewer lesions and secondary attack rates are often much lower.
 Immunocompetent hosts with zoster are only contagious via direct contact with skin lesions.
 Varicella can also infect the fetus through transplacental transmission.

-3. Risk factors for a severe course of varicella and complications: Pregnancy (susceptible women only), in particular the second and third trimesters; immunosuppressive treatment including prolonged high-dose glucocorticoid therapy (prednisone >20 mg/d, or 2 mg/kg/d for ≥14 days); leukemia, lymphoma, or chemotherapy treatment; primary immune deficiency; newborns of mothers who developed varicella between 5 days prior to delivery and up to 48 hours after delivery; all hospitalized premature infants born before 28 weeks’ gestation; and hospitalized premature infants born after 28 weeks’ gestation to a susceptible woman.
+3. Risk factors for a severe course of varicella and complications: Pregnancy (susceptible individuals only), in particular the second and third trimesters; immunosuppressive treatment including prolonged high-dose glucocorticoid therapy (prednisone >20 mg/d, or 2 mg/kg/d for ≥14 days); malignancy; treatment with immunosuppressive medications or chemotherapy; status post stem cell transplant; primary immune deficiency; varicella developed in pregnancy between 5 days prior to delivery and up to 48 hours after delivery (risk to the newborn); all hospitalized premature infants born before 28 weeks’ gestation; and hospitalized premature infants born after 28 weeks’ gestation to a susceptible person.
 Other risk factors for moderate-to-severe disease include age <28 days, age ≥13 years, chronic pulmonary or skin disorders, chronic salicylate therapy, and prolonged aerosolized or low-dose glucocorticoid therapy.

 4. Incubation and contagious period: The incubation period is 8 to 21 days (usually 14-16 days); it is prolonged to 28 days in immunocompromised patients who receive postexposure prophylaxis with varicella hyperimmunoglobulin and shorter (2-16 days) in newborns exposed in the perinatal period.
 Individuals are infectious from 24 to 48 hours prior to the onset of rash until all vesicles have dried and crusted over (usually after ~7 days).

-Varicella is rarely asymptomatic, though it is not uncommon for seropositive adults (and their immediate family members) to have no recollection of childhood illness.
+Varicella is rarely asymptomatic, although it is not uncommon for seropositive adults (and their immediate family members) to have no recollection of childhood illness.

 1. Prodromal phase: One to 2 days prior to the onset of rash nonspecific symptoms appear, including fever, malaise, headache, myalgia, pharyngitis, rhinitis, and loss of appetite.
 Occasionally, abdominal pain and diarrhea can be observed.